GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ### Find and Replace

 Most common use of `sed` is to substitute text, matching a pattern.
-This syntax for doing this in `sed` is as follows:
+The syntax for doing this in `sed` is as follows:

 ```bash
 sed 'OPERATION/REGEXP/REPLACEMENT/FLAGS' FILENAME